 Every Empath comes to understand the power of their mind.
 It is capable of creating such inner-beauty but it can also create the darkest nightmares.

-The mind can speed up your heart rate just by envisaging a scary scenario and it will make you angry simply by pondering an injustice.
+The mind can speed up your heart, just by envisaging a scary scenario.
+It makes you feel anger by pondering an injustice.
 The more innovative the mind the more possibilities.
 One can only imagine what damage is done, within the body, by those who have creative imaginations.

 An Empath can sit for hours staring happily into space with just their thoughts for entertainment.
 Whilst this is a lovely past-time when thoughts are positive, not so much when thoughts are dark and brooding.

-When an Empath picks up the emotions, or thoughts, of those around them, they often claim them as their own and before they know what’s hit them, they are caught up in a tornado of torrid, angry thoughts that don’t belong to them.
+When an Empath picks up the emotions, or thoughts, of those around them, they often claim them as their own.
+If unaware, they can get caught up in a tornado of torrid, angry thoughts that don’t belong to them.